A Fistful of Collars

 Red swirls, lines, and cracks ran along Undertow’s arms and up through her face as she sucked in a surpised breath.
 Her eyes burned crimson as her hands snapped out towards the bay, making a beckoning motion to the moontouched water.
 Panzer flipped her over onto her face and forced her hands together behind her back, hoping that with speed and subjugation she could avert whatever new watery menace her prisoner was trying to conjure.
 She held Undertow’s wrists tightly together with a single strong hand as the other patted the side of her thigh searching for handcuffs.
 For the first moment that her fingers felt something cold she assumed she’d found them and reflexively tried to close her grasp around the chilly substance.
 However as her fingers met her palms she realized that it wasn’t cold iron she was grasping; they were squishing through some sort of suspended liquid.

-Panzer tried to tug her hand free of the enveloping liquid only for a reciprocal force to suction it in further.
+Panzer tried to tug her hand free of the enveloping liquid only for a reciprocal force to suction it further inward.
 She spun herself off of Undertow, leaving the villainess facedown in the mud, rotating her stuck arm to face the servant of living water her opponent had summoned.
 Veins of red magic streaked through its translucent carapace, patterned purposefully but unintelligibly.
 It’s faceless blob of a head swished back and forth as it waited patiently, seemingly content with merely capturing Panzer’s hand.

 Panzer pushed backwards with her legs feeling her hand beginning to move out of the creature.
 For a brief moment she could feel the slimy coldness where her soaked skin was once more licked by the cool night air, and then the congealed brackish waters rushed forward to reclaim what she had managed to free.
 And just for good measure it oozed another inch up her arm before stopping again, waiting.